Non-insulin drugs for treating type 2 diabetes

 TZDs are sometimes called glitazones.
 They increase the body's sensitivity to insulin, which allows the hormone to regulate blood sugar levels more effectively.

-Doctors usually only prescribe TZDs after other first-line treatments, such as metformin, have been unsuccessful on their own.
+Doctors usually only prescribe TZDs if other first-line treatments, such as metformin, have not achieved the desired effect.

 TZDs are oral tablets, and a person usually takes them once or twice a day, with or without food.
-It is important to take these medications at the same times each day.
+Taking these medications at the same times each day is important.

 Available TZDs include rosiglitazone (Avandia) and pioglitazone (Actos).
 Some medications include a combination of a TZD and another diabetes drug, such as one in the sulfonylurea class or metformin.